Updated 8:46 a.m. Monday, January 18, 2021

 regardless of their housing location.

-The Office of Residence Life is using SignUp Genius to facilitate move-in time scheduling.
-Each
+The Office of Residence Life is facilitating move-in time scheduling and will provide

 You will receive information from the Office of Residence Life with details on how